pachyderm/docs/content/latest/reference/config-spec.md

 directory: true
 ---

-This document outlines the fields in pachyderm configs.
+This document outlines the fields in MLDM configs.
 This should act as a reference.
 If you wish to change a config value, you should do so via `pachctl config`.